Yombe dialect (Zambia)

-Chiyombe or Yombe is a Chitumbuka language spoken by the Yombe people of Zambia who are grouped as part of the Tumbuka family.
-The Yombe group is part of the Bantu people within the Sub-Saharan African affinity branch.
-The group speaks Tumbuka as its primary language.

-The group practices ethnoreligion that is connected to its early ethnic identity.
-In Zambia, there are over 11,700 Yombe speakers and it is alittle different than the Senga dialect of Tumbuka which is also spoken in the country.
+Yombe is a Tumbuka language spoken by the Yombe people of Zambia, a group that is part of the Tumbuka family of the Bantu people, within the Sub-Saharan African affinity branch.
+They speak Tumbuka as their primary language, with a number of speakers in Zambia of over 11,700.
+Their dialect slightly differs from the Senga dialect of Tumbuka which is also spoken in the country.